 between your love and me.

-The first verse of Savior, which can be read in full here, is written as a quatrain, without rhyming lines.
+The first verse of ‘Savior‘ is written as a quatrain, without rhyming lines.
 Notably, it begins with an alliterative insult that is typically used to describe the opposite of a priest (or, at the very least, what a priest would ideally be like).
 The verse describes petulance, greed, and incense, and concludes with a comment about love, depicting the prior adversaries as obstacles.
-The use of priests and centurions suggests that peace and war (as a centurion was the commander of a legion in the Ancient Roman Empire) are irrelevant ideas, and that the negative attributes that are being described are present regardless of circumstance.
+The use of priests and centurions suggests that peace and war (as a centurion was the commander of a legion in the Ancient Roman Empire) are irrelevant ideas and that the negative attributes that are being described are present regardless of circumstance.
 One million incensed gestures could be a reference to any number of things — it is just vague enough that it will mean something different to each unique reader of the piece.

 Your agape sacrifice